 Soil Degradation and Rural Livelihoods in Uganda

-Building on a baseline data collection conducted in 2003, we have constructed a 10-year longitudinal dataset on soil degradation, poverty and rural livelihoods in Uganda covering 700 households and 2000 agricultural plots.
-Analyses of these data are investigating the patterns, drivers and consequences of soil degradation for agricultural households.
+Building on a baseline data collection conducted in 2003, we constructed a 10-year longitudinal dataset on soil degradation, poverty and rural livelihoods in Uganda covering 700 households and 2000 agricultural plots.
+Analyses of these data are investigated the patterns, drivers and consequences of soil degradation for agricultural households.

 Funding: NSF (BCS-1226817)